sagar-sangani/basics_of_dart/README.md

 ```
     Output is : area of rectangle is 200

-For example :- `return value from a function`
+- `B) return value from a function`

+- For Example :-

  ```dart
 void main() {